 Five percent (5%) of all units in new construction projects must meet the accessibility standards as defined in Appendix B (incorporated herein by reference).
 THESE UNITS ARE IN ADDITION TO MOBILITY IMPAIRED UNITS REQUIRED BY FEDERAL AND STATE LAW (INCLUDING BUILDING CODES).
 If laws or codes do not require mobility impaired units for a project, a total of ten percent (10%) of the units must be fully accessible.
-Units for the mobility impaired should be available to all tenants who would benefit from their design and are not necessarily reserved under the Targeting Program requirements of subsection (F)(5).
+Units for the mobility impaired should be available to all tenants who would benefit from their design and are not necessarily reserved under the Targeting Program requirements of subsection (F)(4).

-5. TARGETING PROGRAM DOCUMENTS
+54. TARGETING PROGRAM DOCUMENTS

 All projects will be required to target ten percent (10%) of the total units to persons with disabilities and persons who are homeless.
 Projects with federal project-based rental assistance must target at least five (5) units regardless of size.
+Targeted units must be affordable to persons with extremely low incomes.
 Projects that have targeted units under this subsection are not required to provide onsite supportive services or a service coordinator.